Log in or Sign Up

 - drying rack (optional)

-Step 1: Make the dyes
+Step 1: Make the dyes with pantry items

 Select the dyeing food (from list below), and place the quantity in a pot.
 Add 1 quart of water and 2 T vinegar.
 Add more water and vinegar if necessary to cover the food.
 Bring to a boil, then simmer for 30 minutes.
 Strain the dye into another pot or a bowl.